Travel Blogger in Romania | Episode #2: Elena – Imagineth

 I have lived in Romania for over 6 years and had managed to see just a few things, but once I’ve been abroad, later on, I want to say that there are so many unique places in Romania.
 I will definitely take my time for a more thorough visit, especially for the Danube Delta and the Mountains.

 They say infrastructure is bad in Romania, but as for eco-tourism and hiking, it is an amazing country where infrastructure doesn’t matter so much.
 It is actually a very exotic place in Europe.

 7. How was your experience with the traditional Romanian food?

-I love the food, it’s a bit heavy, however, fresh and tasty.
-When traveling in the mountains you can always taste home-made food, many types of smoked cheese, smoked meat, go for it!
+I love the food.
+It’s a bit heavy but fresh and tasty.
+While traveling in the mountains, you can always taste the home-made food and many types of smoked cheese and smoked meat, so go for it!